mirinez/mirinez/README.md

 # ✦ Miri 🌱

-> Learning the craft of code — turning structure into experience.
+> Learning the craft of code as a form of modern magic.

 ---